Toshen Bora

 Toshen Bora (14 February 1950 – 14 September 2024) was an Indian footballer from Assam.
 Toshen Bora's football career reached its peak in 1972 when he was selected to represent India in pre-Olympic qualifying matches.
 He was also chosen for the Indian team for a Soviet Union tour in 1970, but injuries prevented him from participating.

+Personal life

+Born on 14 February 1950, in Borbam Rangolipathar near Namrup, Dibrugarh, Bora showed his football talent from a young age.